SixArm/consulting-agreement/README.md

 Example: The phrase "A shall include B" means "A shall include without limitation B".

+### Responsibility Standards

+The expression "Responsibility Standards" shall mean the following:

+* The ability to provide adequate and sufficient financial resources to perform contracts.

+* Having the ability to comply with proposed delivery schedules for project work.

+* Demonstrating a satisfactory record of contract performance (also see the requirements for neutral ratings).

+* Demonstrating a satisfactory record of business ethics and integrity.

+* Having the necessary organization, experience, accounting systems, and operating controls to effectively regulate processes and assure quality.

+* Having the required resources to perform government contract

+* Having the necessary licensing and qualifications to perform the contract in compliance with local laws and regulations.

+Example: The United States (US) Government Publishing Office (GPO) is a government agency that requires these Responsibility Standards.

 ### Debar

 The expression "Debar" means to officially bar, ban, or exclude someone from doing something.
+The expression "Debarment" means the process of being debarred.

-Reasons to Debar include, but are not limited to: violations of laws or regulations or certifications or credentials, noncompliance with laws or regulations or certifications or credentials, criminal activities of antitrust or corruption or fraud, excessive pass-through charges, or unfair trade practices.
+Reasons to Debar include, but are not limited to:

+* Violations of, or noncompliance with, laws, regulations, certifications or credentials.

+* Criminal activities, such as corruption, fraud, gross negligence, or illegal discrimination.

+* Unfair trade practices, such as antitrust, or price-fixing, or bribery, or willful misrepresentation, excessive pass-through charges.

 Example: The United States (US) Government Publishing Office (GPO) is a government agency with the authority to debar contractors from participating in government contracts.
 Being debarred from government contracts also means the